-All students who have successfully defended their theses must obtain departmental thesis/dissertation format approval prior to final deposit with the Graduate College Thesis Office.
+A student who has successfully defended a thesis must obtain departmental thesis/dissertation format approval prior to final deposit with the Graduate College Thesis Office.
 Departmental format approval consists of three parts:

-- Chair and thesis committee, - Head/Chair of department/program or authorized signatory, and - Departmental thesis/dissertation format reviewer.
+- 1. Chair and thesis committee, - 2.
+Head/chair of department/program or authorized signatory, and - 3.
+Departmental thesis/dissertation format reviewer.

-Because revisions requested by the chair and thesis committee may cause a change in pagination or format, students should submit a PDF of the thesis to their departmental contact in the Graduate Student Services Office only after all revisions have been approved by the chair, thesis committee, and the head/chair of department/program or authorized signatory.
+Because revisions requested by the chair and thesis committee may cause a change in pagination or format, students should submit a PDF of the thesis to in the Graduate Student Services Office only after all revisions have been approved by the chair, thesis committee, and the head/chair of department/program or authorized signatory.
 The departmental thesis review process will not begin until prior approvals have been received.
-Theses must be received by the Graduate Student Services Office contact two weeks prior to the Graduate College masters thesis deposit deadline to allow an opportunity for revisions.
+Theses must be received by the Graduate Student Services Office contact two weeks prior to the Graduate College master's thesis deposit deadline to allow an opportunity for revisions.
 Late submissions may result in a delay of the student's graduation and degree conferral.